 The Voyager has a 44 note keyboard (3 1⁄2 octaves F to C), like the original minimoog.
-Unlike the original minimoog, the keyboard can produce velocity CVs, a pressure CV, and transmit MIDI note on and note off messages.
+Unlike the original minimoog, the keyboard can produce velocity CVs, a pressure CV, and transmit MIDI note on messages.

 To the left of the keyboard is the Left Hand Controller Panel.
 It features the Pitch Bend and Mod Wheel controls and the glide and release switches.

-PITCH BEND WHEEL:

-This control affects the pitch of all three oscillators, the Amount is determined by the Edit Mode function "Pitch Bend Amount".
+PITCH BEND WHEEL: This control affects the pitch of all three oscillators.

-MOD WHEEL:

-This control sets the amount of modulation that is sent to the Modulation destination of the Mod Wheel Mod bus.
+MOD WHEEL: This control sets the amount of modulation that is sent to the Modulation destination of the Mod Wheel Mod bus.

-GLIDE:

-This switch turns on and off the GLIDE circuit.
+GLIDE: This switch turns on and off the GLIDE circuit.

-RELEASE:

-This switch is used to shorten the Release time of both the filter and Volume envelopes.
+RELEASE: This switch is used to shorten the Release time of both the filter and Volume envelopes.
 You will notice that with very long release times, the release is shortened, but not off all the way.